juhuntenburg/laminar_python/README.md

    `export PYTHONPATH=$PYTHONPATH:/path/to/eggdirectory/`

-You should now be able to import the modules in Python.
-Try:
+You should now be able to import the modules in Python, try:
 ```python
 import volumetric_layering
 ```

+You can find an example showcasing the different functions in the laminar_python_demo.ipynb notebook.

+References :

 [1] Bazin et al. (2014).
 A computational framework for ultra-high resolution cortical segmentation at 7Tesla. http://doi.org/10.1016/j.neuroimage.2013.03.077